 Visit the Dentist Twice a Year

 Having a thorough oral hygiene routine is necessary for maintaining your oral health.
 But a dental visit can provide a more comprehensive evaluation of your smile and dental implants.
 Our dentist will take x-rays, screen for oral cancer, check the pocket depth of your gums, and provide a cleaning that removes any plaque and tartar from your teeth and implants.

 Schedule an Appointment

 Do the gums around your dental implant look swollen or bleed easily?
 Or has it been months since you visited the dentist?
-Don’t wait to schedule your appointment with our dentists, Dr. Andrew J. Weber, Dr. Kent Hamilton, and Dr. John Kum, in our office in San Antonio, TX!
+Don’t wait to schedule your appointment with our dentist, Dr. Andrew J. Weber, in our office in San Antonio, TX!